LMSW vs. LCSW: What’s The Difference?

 Both LMSWs and LCSWs are equipped to practice as social work generalists.
-They can provide advice, referral to resources, and act as case managers.
+They support clients in identifying and exploring their own options and making informed decisions, provide referrals to resources, and act as case managers.

 They work in the same types of settings, such as schools, child welfare departments, hospitals and healthcare, courts and the justice system, departments of aging, and nonprofits.
 However, LCSWs can also manage an independent practice.

 LCSWs and LMSWs also engage in advocacy and in work at the micro, mezzo, and macro levels.
 However, LCSWs have more clinical training in mental health and counseling, so are more likely to engage in these areas at each level.